Toni King | Should I apply for Social Security disability while receiving Medicaid?

-Dear Toni: I am a 59-year-old female and in June of 2022, I was diagnosed with Stage III metastatic breast cancer.
-A non-profit cancer program in my state qualified me under Medicaid because I was unemployed, and I was referred to a local cancer facility for treatment.
+Dear Toni: I am a 59-year-old woman and in June 2022, I was diagnosed with Stage 3 metastatic breast cancer.
+A nonprofit cancer program in my state qualified me under Medicaid because I was unemployed, and I was referred to a local cancer facility for treatment.
 I have had a radical mastectomy with chemotherapy and will be starting radiation next week.

 Friends tell me I am crazy not to get my Social Security disability because I need the income.
 Social Security has said I am eligible for disability (based on work credits) and the amount I can collect will be $2,015.